patrickbwarren/transam-triton/EMULATOR.md

 This logic is implemented in the emulator.

-#### parity
+#### Parity

-Note that the parity bit is set if there is an even number of bits set in the result, so it is an odd parity bit by the definition in [Wikipedia](https://en.wikipedia.org/wiki/Parity_bit).
+In the 8080 the parity bit is set if there is an even number of bits set in the result.
+So, it is an odd parity bit by the definition in [Wikipedia](https://en.wikipedia.org/wiki/Parity_bit).
 For Triton one should have, for example
 ```
-0x00 --> parity T
+result = 0x00 --> parity = T
-0x01 --> parity F
+result = 0x01 --> parity = F
-0x02 --> parity F
+result = 0x02 --> parity = F
-0x03 --> parity T
+result = 0x03 --> parity = T
-0x04 --> parity F
+result = 0x04 --> parity = F
-0x05 --> parity T
+result = 0x05 --> parity = T
 ```

 Some 8080 emulators get this the wrong way around.
-In a Triton Level 7.2 emulation this leads to an extremely obscure bug since it only shows up when trying to enter BASIC with the 'J' instruction -- the emulation hangs.
+In a Triton Level 7.2 emulation this leads to an extremely obscure bug since the problem only shows up when trying to enter BASIC with the 'J' instruction: if the parity calculator is implemented the wrong way around, the emulation hangs.

 The 8-bit parity calculator in the current emulator is based on a